adamwulf/app-launch-guide/README.md

 - [ ] a launch website that speaks to your audience and asks for (and converts!) their email address
 - [ ] a list of potential customers awaiting your launch email
 - [ ] inbound links and traction from 3rd party sites linking to your product
+- [ ] a short list of marketing strategies that are working, and a long list of marketing ideas still to try

-# Step 6-∞
+# Step 7-∞

 ** This section has more info coming, it's incomplete **

 Nearly there!
 Now submit to the store!

-## Your App's Story
+## Pitch Your App's Story
-You've learned ask you've pitched to your target audience: nobody cares about new apps or new features - People only care about how you solve their problems.
-You should have a 2 setentence pitch for your app describing the problem you solve, why you're the one that sovles it, and how someone can get your app.
+By now you've probably already learned: nobody cares about new apps or new features - People only care about how you solve their problems.
+You should have a 2 sentence pitch for your app describing the problem you solve, why you're the one that sovles it, and how someone can get your app.

 This is the message you want to send out to your target audience at launch.
 As you ask for reviews from sites, it's this story that you can pitch to them.
 "This is why you're readers, podcast listeners, etc will care about this."